Australian Payday Super Changes

 How will PayGlobal support QE?

-On upgrade, if an existing allowance record is already flagged as OTE, it will be auto-set to be identified as QE.
-All remaining allowances will need to be reviewed/updated inline with ATO guidance documentation.
+On upgrade, all existing allowance records is already flagged as OTE, it will be automatically set to be identified as QE.
+All remaining allowances with “Use in Super Salary and Wage” = Yes, will need to be reviewed/updated in line with ATO guidance documentation.

 3. STP Reporting Changes